Visitor's Guide To Westminster Cathedral in London

 On this page you will find an overview to Westminster Cathedral along with a description of what it is like to visit there.
-We provide you with practical details on ticketing and tours, photographs, advice on where to eat close to the cathedral, location details, contact details, a map and opening times.
+We provide you with practical details on ticketing and tours, photographs, advice on where to eat close to the cathedral, location details, contact details and opening times.

 Westminster Cathedral was first opened in 1903.
 The land was acquired in 1884 by Cardinal Manning - it is a space that was formerly occupied by Tothill Fields Bridewell Prison.
 John Francis Bentley was the architect who designed the building.
 In 1977, as part of the Silver Jubilee Celebrations, Queen Elizabeth II visited the Church.
 This was a symbolic moment as it was the first time that a British monarch had visited a Catholic church since the Reformation (a historical period when the Church of England broke away from the Catholic Church).